Reveal-Energy-Services/orchid-python-api/README-dev.md

 ## Configure the Orchid Python API

 The Orchid Python API requires a licensed Orchid installation on your workstation.
-Depending on the details of the installation, you may need to configure the Orchid Python API to refer to different locations.A
+Depending on the details of the installation, you may need to configure the Orchid Python API to refer to different locations.

 ### Using the fallback configuration